Return of Excess Financial Aid Funds

 - Option 2: You may deposit your BankMobile check to your own account and send a personal check or money order to Student Accounts, 111 West Avenue, Saratoga Springs, NY 12866 along with a letter/note requesting the loan funds to be returned to the lender.

-If you have not made a refund preference, a default paper check will be mailed by BankMobile Disbursements approximately 20 days after the funds have arrived on your BankMobile record.
+If you have not selected a refund preference, a default paper check will be mailed by BankMobile Disbursements approximately 20 days after the funds have arrived on your BankMobile record.
 If you contact Student Accounts prior to the default check being issued and request that the funds be returned to the lender, Student Accounts will reverse the refund amount from BankMobile Disbursements and return the funds to your ESC account.
 A return to the lender can then be processed.

 To review your level of student loan indebtedness, you may view your borrowing history at studentloans.gov.
 The National Student Loan Data System (nslds.ed.gov) is another resource for tracking federal aid.